dan-and/KeepToText/README.md

-# HTML-To-Text
+# KeepToText

-Process a directory of HTML files to get the *text only* out of a given tag with a given attribute and value.
-Produce corresponding .txt files
+Convert a Google Keep zip file to a directory of text files, suitable for import into systems such as Evernote